-It is clear that the network monitoring space has in effect atrophied as I review the white paper, Operational Support System – Transforming Businesses into Thrivers.
+It is clear that the network monitoring space has in effect atrophied, as reviewed in this OSS white paper.
 I recently read that the market leaders do not innovate – they acquire a portfolio of disjoint products, and then atrophy hits.
 The atrophy becomes evident by customers getting hit with increased maintenance and new pricing plans which incur new costs for software that is basically a decade old or more.

 To address these challenges, a service provider will need a next generation solution, one that supports end-to-end service assurance for converged services while also driving operational benefits.
 The key to this next generation solution is to have end-to-end, cross-domain correlation of resources to services to customers.
 To do so, a solution must support topology management, topology for physical, logical, and virtual environments.
 And it also must be protocol agnostic, in other words, support the transport layer to the application layer.
 It also must be integrated to the IT and OSS environment including CRM for SLA requirements, inventory for accurate resource views, ticketing for incident management, and more.
 It also must be able to be protocol agnostic for topology.
 Historically the fault management space was able to support any protocol – this is what made Micromuse the standard in that space.
 When one looks at the performance management market, it is clear that it is still protocol dependent, like the legacy root cause analysis vendors for IP networks.
 In addition, a larger problem in my opinion is how does one do cross domain correlation, across diverse software instances, from multiple vendors, all which have differing time stamps for each “event occurrence” which may be affecting a service?